 Yes, even despite our best laid plans, sometimes things do go wrong on our travels.

 But it is because of these mistakes and mishaps that – in the best tradition of Uncle Albert – I have a wealth of stories from my travels with which to bore people senseless with.

 A few start with ‘when I was in…’ instead of the famous ‘during the war…’, but still.
 Some are funny, some are nice and awe inspiring, some are even a little shocking, but the best ones without doubt always start with that immortal and time honoured phrase, ‘oh shit.’

 Because it is when things go REALLY wrong you get your best travel stories!

 Slightly more seriously, since that first backpacking trip I’ve been lost in the jungle in Belize, been caught in a Saharan sandstorm, stranded in the Egyptian desert when my vehicle broke down and nearly drowned when white water rafting in Northern Thailand.
 Twice.
-I’ve nearly been run over by a boat when diving, been caught up in part of the Arab Spring, barely escaped an earthquake in Indonesia, caught Dengue fever in India and a hundred and one other unlucky experiences, near misses and scrapes.
+I’ve nearly been run over by a boat when diving, been caught up in part of the Arab Spring, barely escaped an earthquake – and a volcano eruption – in Indonesia, caught Dengue fever in India and a hundred and one other unlucky experiences, near misses and scrapes.

 On occasion I’ve even not listened to my own advice and been in my fair share of sticky moments where things could have turned real ugly too.
-I’ve fought back in an attempted armed mugging in Colombia and on more than one occasion I have lost my composure and argued with taxi drivers who were incessantly trying to rip me off.
+I’ve fought back in an attempted armed mugging in Colombia, fought back against a drunken street attack or two (not my fault) and on more than one occasion I have lost my composure and argued with taxi drivers who were incessantly trying to rip me off.
 One in particular moved beyond simple arguing.

 Hey, who hasn’t?